Grand Palais

-History
+Construction and early years

 The decision to hold the Universal Exposition of 1900 in Paris revealed deep divisions within the French Republic.
 Critics viewed the project as an economic drain that pulled resources away from provincial governments and questioned the benefit that it would bring to the French economy as a whole.
 These concerns extended to the planning and construction of the Grand Palais.

 Unlike plans for the Trocadéro or the Garnier opera house, only French architects were considered for the project.
 The final decision was announced on 22 April 1896, with a contract awarded to four people, each with a distinct area of responsibility: Henri Deglane, Albert Louvet, Albert Thomas and Charles Girault.

 The grand opening was held on 1 May 1900.
 From the very beginning the palace was the site of different kinds of shows in addition to the intended art exhibitions.
 These included a riding competition that took place annually from 1901 to 1957, but were mainly dedicated to innovation and modernity: the automobile, aviation, household appliances, and so on.
 The golden age of the art exhibitions as such lasted for some thirty years, while the last took place in 1947.
 The first major Henri Matisse retrospective after his death was held at the Grand Palais.